By: Team SE-EDU Since: Jun 2016 Licence: MIT

 Figure 2.3.1 : Structure of the Logic Component

 Figure 2.3.2 : Structure of Commands in the Logic Component.
-This diagram shows finer details concerning XYZCommand
+This diagram shows finer details concerning XYZCommand and Command in Figure 2.3.1

 API :